 A day of research should be followed by a period of analysis before making any significant design changes.
 The analysis stage is described in detail below.

-You can use the time between more formal testing to conduct some guerilla-style testing, getting some initial feedback on your revised designs.
+You can use the time between more formal testing to conduct some guerrilla-style testing, getting some initial feedback on your revised designs.

-Guerilla testing normally involves taking your prototype into a coffee shop or other public location and finding volunteers who’ll give you some quick feedback.
-Guerilla testing participants aren’t necessarily representative of your target audience, but they can provide a quick sense-check in between formal testing sessions.
+Guerrilla testing normally involves taking your prototype into a coffee shop or other public location and finding volunteers who’ll give you some quick feedback.
+Guerrilla testing participants aren’t necessarily representative of your target audience, but they can provide a quick sense-check in between formal testing sessions.